danialchoo79/rainmaker_accelerometer/README.md

 This project aims to develop a self-monitoring solution of the structural integrity of buildings, through the use of Internet of Things (IoT).

-The entire project consists of 3 sensors connected on a common network.
-The sensors are -- (1) Flex Sensor, (2) Tilt Sensor, (3) Rain Sensor.
+The entire project consists of 4 nodes connected on a common network.
+The sensors are -- (1) Buzzer w Flashing LED, (2) Tilt Sensor, (3) Rain Sensor, (4) Flex Sensor.

 This repository will only cover (2) Tilt Sensor.